Valentina-Peralta/Valentina-Peralta/README.md

-#  👋 Hi, welcome to my Github profile!
+#  👋 Hi, welcome to my GitHub profile!
 I'm Valentina, web developer and mathematics teacher.

 ##  👀 About me